anicrob/jira-filter-search/README.md

 Here are the setup steps:

-1. Ensure you have Node.js downloaded: https://nodejs.org/en (note this link is for MacOS)
+1. Ensure you have Node.js downloaded: https://nodejs.org/en

 Select the option on the left.